Formidable battery life

 OnePlus made sure the OnePlus 8 charges as rapidly as possible when plugged in.

 Bottom line, the OnePlus 8 is a battery champ and puts its unique features (relatively smaller, lower-res, slower display) to good use where it counts the most.
-The only current flagship I can think of that beats it is the LG V60.

 - 48MP, f/1.78, 0.8µm, OIS, EIS